Confederate statue toppled in Washington, DC amid Black Lives Matter rallies | DW | 20.06.2020

 Protesters have pulled down and set ablaze a statue of a Confederate general in the US capital following nationwide rallies to mark Juneteenth, the day commemorating the end of slavery in the United States.

-Demonstrators pulled the figure of Albert Pike down by rope, before dozens began chanting "Black lives matter," doused it with lighter fuel and set fire to it.
+Demonstrators pulled the figure of Albert Pike down by rope, doused it with lighter fuel and set fire to it, before dozens began chanting "Black lives matter."
 Between 80 and 100 people gathered around the statue at 11 p.m.
 (3am UTC), and the statue fell around 11:15 p.m., according to Fox 5 News.

 US President Donald Trump tweeted shortly after to call the toppling a "disgrace."